UPPMAX/NAISS_Slurm/docs/cluster.md

-telling it things like: how many nodes to use, how many CPU and/or GPU cores, how much memory, how long to run, the program name, any input data, etc. When the job has finished running, it should have produced some files, like output data, perhaps error messages, etc.
+telling it things like: how many nodes to use, how many CPU and/or GPU cores, how much memory, how long to run, the program name, any input data, etc. When the job has finished running, it should have produced some files, like output data, perhaps error messages, etc. The syntax of job scripts depends on the queuing system, but that system is so often Slurm that you may see the terms "job script" and "slurm script" used interchangeably.

 Since jobs are queued internally and will run whenever the resources for them become available, programs requiring any kind of user interaction are usually